Murrays Bridge

 The locality is defined by the Condamine River, which flows through from south-east to north-west bringing tree-lined banks, deep permanent waterholes, and fertile black-soil river flats suited to irrigation farming.
 The Warwick-Killarney Road passes through the area, connecting residents to the services of Warwick — the Southern Downs' main centre — where supermarkets, schools, and a hospital are found.
 Murray's Bridge State School, located at Warwick Killarney Road, has historically served the local community.
 The area offers a peaceful rural lifestyle appreciated for its wide open spaces, productive farmland, and proximity to the Southern Downs' scenic hinterland.

-Murrays Bridge falls under postcode 4370 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Murrays Bridge falls under postcode 4370 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location